 - The hard disk is the part of your server that is most likely to fail.

 - Ensure the hard disk is large enough for your needs.
-This figure is largely determined by the kind of files you use and what applications you run on the server.
-As a minimum, get 1TB.
+As a minimum, get 1TB, but you may need more.

 - Consider having several hard disk drives if you need extra capacity.
 You will probably want to invest in a RAID system, which is designed to tolerate a drive failure and keep on working (see Security).

-- Where possible, and if budget allows, opt for an SSD drive over the spinning disk variety, as these are faster and more reliable.
+- Where possible, and if budget allows, opt for an SSD drive as they are faster and more reliable.

 You may need some additional components